KripKrop72724/Pagasys/README.md

   0 and 100.
 Codes are unique per company regardless of case.
 * **Rostering safety** – Employees must have a trade license, department or project before they can be assigned to a shift.
+* **Holiday awareness** – When a roster entry falls on a holiday in the employee's effective work calendar it is auto‑flagged via `is_holiday`.
+The read‑only `is_holiday_calendar` field records that the date matched a holiday even if the flag is later overridden.
 * **Archiving over deletion** – Branches, departments and projects linked to employees are protected from hard deletion.
 Mark them inactive to archive instead of deleting.